seany94/Pokemontcg-deckbuilder/README.md

 Heroku Link:- https://pokemondeckbuilder.herokuapp.com/
 Login using my account if you do not want to signup:- Username: seanc, Password: sc123

-Using node.js, react.js, express, postgres, DOM, AJAX and bootstrap
+Using react.js, node.js, express, postgres, javascript, JQuery, DOM, AJAX and bootstrap

 (Pending fix for remove card bug)